periperipatus/ecubioinformatics/unix.md

 ```bash
 curl <GET URL FROM YOUR INSTRUCTOR> -o Archive.zip -J -L -k
 ```
 [/]:# I am using a different version of this from what was originally provided in the Texas Tutorial.
-I am hosting on my Google Drive but won't forever.
+I am hosting on my Dropbox but won't forever.

 You should see a ```.zip``` file in your directory now.
 You need to ```unzip``` it